 2. Can I reduce the amount of sugar?

-Sugar is necessary for preservation for the bean paste, but if you are going to consume soon, you can reduce the amount slightly.
+Sugar is necessary for the preservation of the bean paste, but if you are going to consume it soon, you can reduce the amount slightly.

 3. Is salt necessary?

 You may wonder why salt (or salty taste) is required in the mixture when you are trying to sweeten.
 Adding some salt contrarily makes it taste a lot sweeter and brings out more flavors.

 4. Can I use a pressure cooker instead of simmering on the stove?